cognar/GameofLife/README.md

 # GameofLife
-Poorly implemented game of life, generates random boards of user defined size with user defined number of cycles and speed.
+Poorly implemented game of life, generates random boards of user defined size with user defined number of cycles and speed, board is torodial.